ditojs/dito/docs/controllers.md

 Important: By default, all these actions are allowed, facilitating rapid prototyping but leading to obvious security issues when left open in production.
-Use `allow` to control which actions should be exposed.
+Use the `allow` configuration on both the `collection` and `member` objects to control which actions should be exposed.

 ### Example